 Keeping your information updated in your resume is extremely important.
 You may want to update your current academic experiences, internships, awards, volunteer positions, etc.

 You don't want to give interviews in a well-known, large-scale industry with your high school grades.
-Try including your professional experiences in your resume from at least the last five years.
+Try including your professional experiences from at least the last five years in your resume and cut out jobs and activities that are older than ten years old.

 When You Have a Career Update

-New career updates may include promotions, achieving larger goals, receiving degrees, and getting licenses and certificates.
+New career updates may include promotions, achieving larger goals, receiving degrees, getting licenses and certificates, and attending professional development conferences or courses.

 When You Complete a Big Project